ADINATH11/namaste-react/README.md

     -code splitting
     -Differential Bundling - support older browsers
-    -Diagnostics -shows the realtime errors and where they are caused -HTTPs using the "npx package index.html"
+    -Diagnostics -shows the realtime errors and where they are caused -HTTPs using the "parcel src/index.html --https"
     -tree shaking -remove the unused code